5 Things You May Not Know About Silk•

 Here are five things that made me decide to work with nature’s strongest fabric when creating my collections:

-- Despite its delicate appearance, silk is pretty robust and its smooth surface resists soil and odours well.
+5. Silk is pretty robust and its smooth surface resists soil and odours well, despite its delicate appearance.

 - I can only recommend dry-cleaning – if possible by green and organic dry cleaners.

 - If it’s necessary to iron your silk, press the garment inside out while damp using the ‘Silk’ setting on your iron.

 - Try and avoid getting wet patches or sploshes as this may cause rings.

 - Pack your silk garments as you would any other clothing and just hang the garment as soon as possible after unpacking.
 Minor wrinkles should disappear overnight